-Head to the Collie Art Gallery to see this unique collection of woodblock prints by renowned master printmaker Hiroshi Tomihari (b.
+The Collie Art Gallery was honored to display unique collection of woodblock prints by renowned master printmaker Hiroshi Tomihari (b.
 1936).
 Named as a Japanese ‘National Treasure’, Tomihari specialises in a style of printmaking known as modern Moku Hanga.
 Repetitive rhythmic contours that allude to the female form or a single standing female figure often feature in Tomihari’s compositions.
 Recognisable landmarks and wildlife are also popular motifs.
 Tuart trees, kangaroos, Wave Rock or the Perth city skyline reflect his many visits to Australia.
-The exhibition also includes kimonos that will enhance the Japanese ambience of the show.
+The exhibition also included kimonos that enhanced the Japanese ambience of the show.

 On loan courtesy of the City of Busselton and the Busselton and Sugito Sister Cities Association.

-This exhibition will open at 6pm on the 24th February 2017 at the Collie Art Gallery and will be on display until the 9th April.
+This exhibition opened at 6pm on the 24th of February 2017 at the Collie Art Gallery and was on display until the 9th of April.